TriAxis-Games/RealtimeMeshComponent/README.md

 * Collision has lower overhead compared to ProceduralMeshComponent

-** The RMC fully supports the cooking speed improvements of UE4.14 and UE4.17 including async cooking.
+**The RMC fully supports the cooking speed improvements of UE4.14 and UE4.17 including async cooking.
 As of right now, the RMC is forced to always use async cooking in a shipping build due to an engine bug which I've submitted a fix to Epic for**

 For information on installation, usage and everything else, [please read the Wiki](https://github.com/Koderz/UE4RuntimeMeshComponent/wiki/)

-** Some features that I'm looking into now that the core has been rewritten **
+**Some features that I'm looking into now that the core has been rewritten:**
 * LOD (Probably with dithering support)
 * Dithered transitions for mesh updates
 * Instancing support (Probably ISMC style unless there's enough demand for HISMC style support)